On the Power of Automata Minimization in Reactive Synthesis: Preliminaries

 \subsection{Automata Representations}

-An \LTLf formula can be represented by an automaton over finite words that accepts a trace if and only if that trace satisfies the formula.
+An \LTLf formula can be compiled into an automaton over finite words that accepts a trace if and only if that trace satisfies the formula.
 Here we introduce a few different automata representations.
 The difference between the representations here and the standard textbook representation of finite-state automata is that the alphabet is defined in terms of truth assignments to propositions.